Cooloola Great Walk Sunshine Coast

 • Dutgee camping area total capacity: 14 people

-Facilities: Untreated drinking water, composting hybrid toilet system, platform tables in most camp sites.
+Facilities: Untreated drinking water, composting hybrid toilet system, platform tables and food security boxes in most campsites.

 Generators: Prohibited.

-Essentials to bring: Fuel or gas stove, insect repellent, washing up basin, ground sheet to place under your tent to prevent wear, warm clothes and wet weather gear.
+Essentials to bring: Topographic map, fuel or gas stove, drinking water, water treatment solution, first aid kit, insect repellent, sunscreen, sealable container or rubbish bags; no rubbish facilities are supplied – carry out what you carry in, washing up basin, ground sheet to place under your tent to prevent wear, warm clothes and wet weather gear.

 Also see: Planning your walk.